 On February 6, 2012, a class action suit, entitled Harold M. Hoffman v.
-CCA Industries, Inc. was instituted against the Company in the Superior Court of New Jersey.
-The lawsuit, which did not specify any damages, alleges false and misleading claims about the Company's product Scar Zone.
-The Company believes that the allegations are without merit and intends to vigorously defend the case.
-However, these can be no assurance that our position will be upheld.
+CCA Industries, Inc. was instituted against the Company in the Superior Court of New Jersey alleging that the Company made false and misleading claims about its product Scar Zone.
+The Company moved to dismiss the action, after removing it to federal court.
+On April 4, 2012, the Plaintiff voluntarily dismissed the action with prejudice, and the matter is now closed.